1. Serve the public trust 2. Protect the innocent 3. Uphold the law

 Abandoned Warehouse: The site of the first confrontation between Murphy and Boddicker's gang.
 Happens again in the last confrontation, though it also throws in abandoned factories to the mix.

 All Crimes Are Equal: ED-209 advances dangerously on RoboCop for being illegally parked on private property at the end of the film.
-(Not that it worked out that well for him on this occasion.)

 All There in the Script: The script establishes that the film takes place in 2043, because in earlier versions, the news story that was shown following RoboCop's escape from the police and ED-209 had Casey Wong report to us that Sylvester Stallone has died at age 97 during a brain transplantnote Stallone was born in 1946 before the Kill Sat story was put in instead.

-And I Must Scream: One of the scenes where we see RoboCop's creation from his point of view.
+And I Must Scream: There are scenes where we see RoboCop's creation from his point of view.
 We see Bob Morton and Donald Johnson, the first complaining because the scientists have saved Murphy's left arm.
 After being asked if RoboCop understands what they're saying, he replies that it doesn't matter as they're going to wipe his memory anyway.
 This is followed by Morton asking Johnson if he thinks they'd remove the arm, to which Johnson replies that they should, given Murphy signed release waivers when he joined the force allowing OCP to do whatever they want to him when he dies.
 Ultimately, Morton orders them to remove the left arm and RoboCop is shut down for surgery.

 Armor-Piercing Question: In the Miranda rights scene, RoboCop throws Boddicker through numerous plate-glass windows, intent on hurting him or killing him.
 Boddicker confesses Jones' involvement in the plot, but RoboCop keeps going.
 Boddicker finally gets Robo to stop by saying "You're a cop!", reminding Robo that his first duty is to the law.
 RoboCop stops his Roaring Rampage of Revenge and arrests Boddicker instead.